birddevelper/salmos-report-spring-boot-starter/README.md

 * HtmlReportMaker : A class that generates HTML table from records retrieved by given sql query.
 * XmlReportMaker : A class that generates XML document from records retrieved by given sql query.
-* GeneralReportMaker : This class can generate output in any structure and format.
+* GeneralReportMaker : This class generates output in any given structure and format.